 Judy Goldhill, The Glyndebourne Series (2015)

-Judy Goldhill used 127 black and white film, standard processing and printing.
+Judy Goldhill used 127 black and white film, standard processing, and hand printed her photographs.

-Judy Goldhill has been involved in photography all her life, from owning a Box Brownie when she was ten to photographic publishing (Picture Editor of the BJP and Co-Editor of Creative Camera, 1978-80), and since 1980 a freelance portrait photographer.
+Judy Goldhill has been involved in photography from a young age, owning a Box Brownie when she was ten to photographic publishing (Picture Editor of the BJP and Co-Editor of Creative Camera, 1978-80), and since 1980 a freelance portrait photographer.
 She has recently undertaken three artist residencies with American observatories and is currently artist-in-residence at UCL.
-Her work was recently featured in the Financial Times ‘Science and Photography’ special issue.